Ultimate Easy Baked Spaghetti

-This easy baked spaghetti has ground beef, marinara sauce, a middle layer of creamy pesto, and mozzarella cheese.
+Easy baked spaghetti made with ground beef, marinara sauce, mozzarella cheese, and a hidden layer of creamy pesto sauce in the middle.
 Pure comfort!
-Jump to the Easy Baked Spaghetti Recipe with Mozzarella or read on to see our tips for making it.
+Jump to the Easy Baked Spaghetti Recipe or read on to see our tips for making it.

 Recipe updated, originally posted November 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear. – Adam and Joanne

-This delicious and baked spaghetti has ground beef, marinara sauce, and a middle layer of creamy pesto.
+This easy baked spaghetti has ground beef, marinara sauce, and a middle layer of creamy pesto.
 If you are like us, this will become your new favorite meal!
-To make this meatless, just remove the beef – the spaghetti will still be delicious.
-Or add some cooked mushrooms and zucchini.
+Consider swapping the ground beef for sausage, ground chicken or ground turkey.
+To make this meatless, remove the beef – the spaghetti will still be delicious.
+You could also add some cooked vegetables like mushrooms and zucchini.

 You Will Need

 1 pound pasta, such as spaghetti or linguini

 1 tablespoon olive oil

 1 pound lean ground beef